SteeltoeOSS/Samples/Discovery/src/FortuneTeller/README.md

 ## Eureka with Config Server Discovery-First

 This variant uses [Config Server](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/) that registers itself with Eureka at startup.
-FortuneTellerService is configured to obtain the URL to Config Server from Eureka.
+FortuneTellerApi is configured to obtain the URL to Config Server from Eureka.

 ### Running locally

 1. Start a Eureka [docker container](https://github.com/SteeltoeOSS/Samples/blob/main/CommonTasks.md) (pick the one for discovery-first)
 1. Start a Config Server [docker container](https://github.com/SteeltoeOSS/Samples/blob/main/CommonTasks.md)
-1. Start FortuneTellerService with the **Eureka** launch profile
+1. Start FortuneTellerApi with the **Eureka** launch profile
    ```
-   cd FortuneTellerService
+   cd FortuneTellerApi
    dotnet run --launch-profile "Eureka"
    ```
 1. Navigate to the [Eureka dashboard](http://localhost:8761/) in your browser and observe both "FORTUNESERVICE" and "CONFIGSERVER" are registered